jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/deploy-jenkins.md

 ## Deploy Jenkins

-Once jenkins-operator is up and running let's deploy actual Jenkins instance.
+Once the **Jenkins Operator** is up and running let's deploy an actual Jenkins instance.
-Create manifest ie. **jenkins_instance.yaml** with following data and save it on drive.
+Create a manifest ie. **jenkins_instance.yaml** with following data and save it on drive.

 ```bash
 apiVersion: jenkins.io/v1alpha2